tessercat/daoistic-book/book.md

 weakens their will,
 strengthens their bone.

-It makes sure that people
+Then people
 don't suspect anything,
-don't expect anything,
+don't expect anything.

-that leaders
+Then leaders
 know not to interfere,
 not to allow it,
 and nothing more.

-Then it doesn't mess anything up.
+Then we don't mess anything up.

 # Chapter 4